Revolutionizing Breast Cancer Support in Rwanda

 • Funds our nonprofit programs

-AI supports this too — from implementation, management of growing operations to inventory to processing.
+We leverage AI to support this too, from implementation, management of growing operations to inventory to processing.

 Our survivor community is one of our greatest assets.